ivoalvesdev/weather-app/README.md

 3. Search by city name:

-   1. Create a search query for weather data
+   1. Create a search query for weather data.
-   2. Use Geocoding API to search for weather data
+   2. Use Geocoding API to search for weather data.
-   3. Render obtained data in the console
+   3. Render obtained data in the console.
-   4. Update the UI with weather data
+   4. Update the UI with weather data.

+4. Style the UI using Tailwind CSS:

+   1. Integrate Tailwind CSS into the project.
+   2. Apply Tailwind CSS classes to style the visual elements of the weather app.
+   3. Replace some text with icons.

 Technologies Used